sime2408/scrapalot-research-assistant-ui/README.md

-# Scrapalot Chat UI
+# Scrapalot Research Assistant

-Scrapalot Chat UI is a Web app for chatbot question-answering experience over your document database.
+Scrapalot Research Assistant is a Web app for chatbot question-answering experience over your document database.

 ## Discord server